Bulgaria

 Technicalities & Practicalities

 Insurance: The reimbursement payment does not cover insurance.
-It is mandatory to arrange your own health insurance before your trip to Bulgaria.
-The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.
+Participants must arrange their own health insurance before their trip to Bulgaria.
+The insurance must cover, as a minimum, the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.
 All EU citizens can use Bulgarian medical services, as long as they can provide evidence of their home-country health insurance with a card/certificate, etc.

 Weather: South-European (Transitional Mediterranean to Continental) climate with hot summers (30-40° C, 86-104° F) dominates in the region.
-Rainy and chillier days in this season are not unheard of.
+Rainy and chillier days in this season are rare but not unheard of.

 What to bring?